- Auto Setup with AI (Recommended)

 ```

-✅ Step 5 Complete: AI rules configured for Cursor, Claude Code, and Codex
+✅ Step 5 Complete: AI rules & commands configured

-Settings → Cursor Tab → Rules for AI → Enable the .cursor/rules file
+1. Enable the rules file: Settings → Cursor Tab → Rules for AI → Enable .cursor/rules

 Please confirm once you have enabled the rules file in Cursor settings so we can proceed to Step 6.